saraCharlese/saraCharlese/README.md

 - ⚡ Fun fact: ...
 -->

-I am a web developer looking to expand my portfolio!
+I am a IT Support Technician looking to expand my expertise!

 ## Fun Facts 🥳
   - I love playing video games, watching movies, and learning new things in my free time!